Ceici92/CeciliasBlog/content/posts/ARFoundations.md

 Hi !

-In this post I descibed how I made a simple AR application with image recognition.
+In this post I describe how I made a simple AR application with image recognition.

 I started by looking at tutorials on how to use AR on Unity.

-I followed the tutorial on Unity learn : https://learn.unity.com/tutorial/configuring-unity-for-ar-development-2019-3?language=en#5e623ad9edbc2a0020cf8224

-And this video, because it talked about Image recognition, an aspect we will need for our project : https://www.youtube.com/watch?v=9qErhhxoEVY
+First, I followed the tutorial on Unity learn, to set up my project for AR : https://learn.unity.com/tutorial/configuring-unity-for-ar-development-2019-3?language=en#5e623ad9edbc2a0020cf8224 And then this video, because it talked about Image recognition an aspect we will need for our project : https://www.youtube.com/watch?v=9qErhhxoEVY

-To put in place all the components needed for an AR project, I followed first Unity Learn.
+Si I started to put in place all the components needed for an AR project shown on Unity Learn.
-I started by switching my project to Android, and modify the Player Settings -> Other Settings :
+I switched my project to Android, and modified the Player Settings -> Other Settings :
 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/AR/ARFoundations/ProjectSettings.png?raw=true "ProjSettings")